SawmaElie/GUI_Gyro/README.md

 # GUI_Gyro
-Created a graphical user interface for reading the gyroscope data from STM32
+Created a graphical user interface for reading the gyroscope data from STM32 using QT framework